 • Vision: The region will build upon its historic, traditional settlement patterns by focusing new residential and non-residential development in village and city centers.
 The region's rural landscape will support traditional uses like housing, farming, forestry, and recreation that strengthen the region's highly valued rural character.
-The most valued natural resources and habitats will be conserved for future generations.
+To the extent possible, as climate change is likely to accelerate, the most valued natural resources and habitats will be conserved for future generations.